JesseRussell411/ExoParse/ExoParseV2/readme.txt

 Modifiers: -2   5!

-*To find a full list of operators and modifiers, try looking in "/docs/list of operators and modifers.txt" in the source code.

 At the moment, ExoParse is set up as a command line tool (found in app.program).
 However, there's no reason this system couldn't be adapted for back-end use or in other user interface components.
 Blender has a similar system for instance, which allows the user to enter an expression into text fields expecting numbers.

-for example your could enter:
+for example you could enter:
 > 2+2
 	4